azamsharp/azamsharp.github.io/_posts/2022-10-11-embracing-core-data-in-swiftui.md

 # Embracing Core Data in SwiftUI

-Core Data framework allows to persist an object tree to several different stores including SQLite, XML, binary and in-memory.
+Last year I was working on an app which was using the Core Data framework as a persistent medium to the SQLite store.
+I was reluctant to use any SwiftUI property wrappers for Core Data in my app, because I wanted to structure the app in several layers and those property wrappers were only available inside the View.
+The app worked but it was a pain to make sure that everything in Core Data was synced with SwiftUI views.

  SwiftUI team has provided us with APIs to make sure that SwiftUI and Core Data works seamlessly together.
 In this post, we will be building a small budget app using SwiftUI and Core Data.
-We will start by discussing our original approach of implementing the app.
-In our original approach we did not use any helpers provided by the SwiftUI team.
-Later, we will dive into the implementation, which uses SwiftUI Core Data property helpers.
+We will start by discussing our original approach of implementing the app, where we did not use any helpers provided by the SwiftUI frame.
+Later, we will look into a much simpler implementation, which uses SwiftUI Core Data property wrappers.

 >> The complete app is part of my course [MV Design Pattern in iOS - Build SwiftUI Apps Apple's Way](https://www.udemy.com/course/mv-design-pattern-in-ios-for-swiftui/?couponCode=780EABCF3E4DC632EC9F)

-## Back Story

-Last year I was working on a Udemy course on SwiftUI, where one of the application was using Core Data framework.
-I was structuring my app into layers and staying away from all the new property wrappers provided by Apple.
-The app worked but it was a pain to make sure that everything in Core Data was synced with SwiftUI views.
-I either had to manually fetch the data again after inserting or I had to conform to ```NSFetchedResultsControllerDelegate```.
-In the next section, I will go over some of the issues I faced when working against the SwiftUI framework and not using all the features provided by SwiftUI to manage Core Data.

 ## OLD WAY - Manually Calling Fetch or Implementing NSFetchedResultsController

 I started with creating view models for each of my view.
-This included ```BudgetCategoryListViewModel```, ```AddNewBudgetViewModel``` etc. Each view model that interacts with Core Data was passed CoreDataManager as a dependency.
-This is shown in the implementation of BudgetCategoryListViewModel below:
+This included ```BudgetCategoryListViewModel```, ```AddNewBudgetViewModel``` etc. Each view model that interacted with Core Data was passed CoreDataManager as a dependency.
+CoreDataManager contains all the code which is used to setup Core Data stack and also provide fetching and persistence capabilities.
+The implementation of BudgetCategoryListViewModel is shown below:

 ```swift
 class BudgetCategoryListViewModel: ObservableObject {